 GeneCards Summary for SHH Gene

-SHH (Sonic Hedgehog) is a Protein Coding gene.
-Diseases associated with SHH include single median maxillary central incisor and holoprosencephaly-3.
-Among its related pathways are Signaling by GPCR and Infectious disease.
-GO annotations related to this gene include calcium ion binding and glycoprotein binding.
+SHH (Sonic Hedgehog Signaling Molecule) is a Protein Coding gene.
+Diseases associated with SHH include Holoprosencephaly 3 and Solitary Median Maxillary Central Incisor.
+Among its related pathways are Presynaptic function of Kainate receptors and Proteoglycans in cancer.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding.
 An important paralog of this gene is IHH.

 The Hedgehog (Hh) signaling pathway is crucial in the development of all animals.
 In the embryo, it regulates morphogenesis of a variety of tissues and organs; in the adult, it controls stem cell proliferation.
 There are three known human Hh proteins: Shh, Dhh and Ihh.